A woman from Barcelona, Spain, who was raped on two separate occasions, is set to receive euthanasia.

 Yolanda 'Yoli' Ramos, Noelia's mother, says she doesn't agree with what Noelia is doing but she "stands with her."

-According to Sky News sources, Noelia's death is scheduled for 5 p.m.
+According to Sky News sources, Noelia's death was scheduled for 5 p.m.
 Spanish time, (10 a.m.
 MT).